ideal-postcodes/core-interface/README.md

 #### Keys

-Find out if a key is available.
+Find out if a key is available

 ```javascript
 client.keys.retrieve("iddqd", {})